How to do competitor analysis: social listening case study

 Mentions and Reach

-The Mentions and Reach metrics will give you an idea of how much weight each of your competitors has online.
+The Mentions and Reach metrics will give you an idea of how much weight each of your competitors has on social media platforms.
 The amount of buzz a name generates corresponds to brand recognition and overall visibility.
-In social listening terms, measuring Share of Voice — the number of times a brand is mentioned on the web vs. the number of times competitor brands are mentioned — is the closest you can get to measuring market share.
+In social listening terms, measuring Share of Voice — the number of times a brand is mentioned on the web and in social media posts vs. the nufmber of times competitor brands are mentioned — is the closest you can get to measuring market share.

 The next thing we'll be looking at is the Sentiment behind the mentions.
+Social media monitoring tools pride themselves in revealing the analytics that goes far beyond comparing the number of mentions on social media.
 After all, not all buzz is good buzz, and this goes for social media more than anything.

 Countries and Languages

 This is especially useful for international brands operating globally.
 Naturally, if you're only serving a particular market, the countries and languages are the insights you already have.
 Demographic insights, on the other hand, are valuable regardless of your market footprint.
-Stay tuned as Awario is developing its own Gender metric that will be introduced later this year.
+In social media analytics tools, including Awario, you can often find metrics on gender and similar demographic insights.